sibaram-srs/azure-devops-interview-guide/O_Interview-01.md

 ---

-# 15. Corrected Question

-**What is your opinion on using Terraform modules available on the internet?**
+# 15. **What is your opinion on using Terraform modules available on the internet?**

 ## Interview Ready Answer